christophernhill/mitrc/index.md

 | Open Science Grid | https://opensciencegrid.org | The Open Science Grid is a large-scale distributed computing platform that provides opportinistic cycles on all sorts of systems around the US and beyond.
 Its operations are supported by the US National Science Foundation, but many facilities allow opportunistic workloads from the Open Science Grid.
 Its primary area of application is massive ensembles of independent compute tasks of all sorts.
 ### About this page

-This paage is maintained in github.
-We welcome updates and addition pull requests.
+This page is maintained in github.
+If you have something you want to add/change, please feel free to submit a PR.